lukelbd/vim-succinct/README.md

 ## Syntax highlighting
 * Added support for MATLAB, NCL, and "awk" script syntax highlighting.
 See files in the `syntax` folder.
-* Added support for highlighting supercomputer directives in comments at the head of shell scripts.
+* Added support for highlighting SLURM and PBS supercomputer directives in comments at the head of shell scripts.
 See `after/syntax/sh.vim`.
 * Improved the default python and LaTeX highlighting.
 See `syntax/python.vim` and `after/syntax/tex.vim`.
-* Improved comment highlighting for fortran and HTML syntax highlighting.
+* Improved comment highlighting for fortran and HTML syntax.
   See files in the `after/syntax` folder.

 ## Filetype settings
 * For most languages, added a normal mode `<C-z>` map for "running" the current file.
 See files in the `ftplugin` folder.
+* For LaTeX documents, this relies on having my custom file for typesetting documents, `https://github.com/lukelbd/blob/master/vimlatex`, somewhere in your `$PATH`.

 ## Plugin extensions
 * `<Plug>outofdelim`: Jumps to the right of the next closing